Who can get a domestic violence protective order?

 Even if you don’t have the type of relationship needed to get a protective order, the person who is abusing you may still be committing a crime against you and you may want to consider reporting it to law enforcement.
 If charges are pressed against the perpetrator, a judge may be able to order him/her to stay away from you.
-You can also visit our Safety Tips page for ways to increase your safety.
+You can also visit our Safety Planning page for ways to increase your safety.

 If you are being stalked or harassed, you may also want to go to the Stalking Prevention, Awareness, and Resource Center website for more resources related to stalking and harassment, as well safety planning information.

 Protective orders also do not cover many types of emotional or mental abuse.
 If you’re being mentally or emotionally abused, please contact a domestic violence organization in your area.
 They can help you figure out your options and offer you support.
 To find a shelter or an advocate at a local program, please visit our MS Advocates and Shelters page.

 How much does it cost to get a protective order?
 Do I need a lawyer?

 There is no filing fee to get a protective order assuming that you eventually prove to the judge that you have been abused and the judge grants you the order.
 If the court finds that you are entitled to an order protecting you from abuse, the judge can order the respondent to pay all costs including your attorney’s fees.
 However, if the judge finds that your allegations are untrue and that you are not a victim of abuse, the judge can possibly order you to pay the costs including the respondent’s attorney’s fees.1

 Although you do not need a lawyer to file for a protective order, it may be to your advantage to find a lawyer.
 This is especially important if your abuser has obtained a lawyer.
 Even if your abuser does not have a lawyer, if you can, it is recommended that you contact a lawyer to make sure that your legal rights are protected.